deanrobertcook/deanrobertcook.github.io/_posts/2020-08-23-unlocking-creativity.md

 * Occasionally take a psychedelic - make it a ceremony (set and setting), study something abstract (philosophy, maths, physics, evolutionary theory etc.) in the weeks beforehand.
 * Finally: when ideas grip you - have the courage to go with them.
 Show your Bauchgefühl some respect and let it learn.
 * When an idea strikes and you undertake a new project, keep an eye out for people in your area who would benefit greatly from helping you do the project.
 Share the ideas with them.
+* If you can keep going, keep going: ideas will strike at inconvenient moments, sometimes waking up up in the middle of the night.
+If possible, start working straight away (inspiration is perishable).
+At the very least, write down a quick plan and get it into your second brain.